Department of Religious Studies

 185 Women/Gender/Islam (3).
 A survey of gender roles in Muslim societies from the advent of Islam to the present.
 It explores how Muslims have interpreted the Qur’an to determine discourses on gender and sexuality and emphasizes the role of religious authority as well as historical/geographical contexts for Muslim women’s lives.

-199 Topics in the Study of Religion (3).
+196 Independent Study (3).
 Permission of the instructor.
 Subject matter will vary with instructor but will always be focused on a particular problem or issue.

 206 Prophecy and Divination in Ancient Israel and Judah (JWST 206) (3).
 An examination of prophecy and divination in the Israelite-Jewish traditions and in their environments, including an analysis of the major biblical prophets.